 They may only register new patients on specific days, so make sure to call the office before you visit.

 Buses in Edinburgh are frequent and convenient.
-You can view route maps and timetables at lothianbuses.com, or download their free app which is quite helpful.
-If you download the app, you have the option to purchase tickets online and then show the driver your phone when you board the bus.
+You can view route maps and timetables at lothianbuses.com, or download their free app which provides real-time departure information.
+(If you download the app, you can purchase tickets online and show the driver your phone when you board the bus.)